ananthan05/Splunk-lab-setup-experiments/README.md

 ## 🚀 Attack Simulations

-Each attack is documented in `attacks/`, with:
+Each attack is documented in `Web Attacks in DVWA and Detection Using Splunk/`, with:

 - **Objective**
 - **Tools used** (e.g., Burp Suite, curl, browser)